kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 * `./genconfs` will create a set of config files for a localhost test of kadena.
 It will ask you how many cluster and client nodes you'd like.
-* `./genconfs --distributed <cluster-ips file> <client-ips file>` will create a set of config files using the IP addresses specified in the files.
+* `./genconfs --distributed <cluster-ips file>` will create a set of config files using the IP addresses specified in the files.

 In either mode `genconfs` will interactively prompt for settings with recommendations.